MicrosoftDocs/globalization/globalization/input/hotkeys-accelerators.md

 There's one exception to these localization recommendations.
 If the localization target language uses a non-Latin writing system that requires an [input method editor (IME)](input-method-editors.md), such as Japanese, it's best to use the original keyboard shortcuts.

 For a general audience, you should use the term *keyboard shortcuts* in your app and its documentation and any other support material.
-If you have some content that is aimed at developers or discusses customizing your app’s UI, you can use the terms *access keys* and *shortcut keys* to distinguish between the two.
+If you have content that is aimed at developers or discusses customizing your app’s UI, you can use the terms *access keys* and *shortcut keys* to distinguish between the two.